the-louie/appdaemon_open_window/README.md

 ## Notification Logic

 The script sends notifications when:
-- Temperature ≥ `above` threshold AND window state ≠ `above` expected state
+- Temperature ≥ `above` threshold AND window state ≠ `above` expected state (unless rain is forecasted)
 - Temperature < `below` threshold AND window state ≠ `below` expected state

+**Weather Integration**: If a `nowcast_sensor` is configured, the app checks for current precipitation and forecasts up to 30 minutes ahead.
+Open window notifications are suppressed if rain is detected or expected.

 ## Improvements Made